 3. Hydrolytic method: In this method, we pour the ore over a sloping, vibrating corrugated table with grooves.
 A jet of water is allowed to flow over the surface.
 The denser ore particles settle in the grooves, and the impurities are washed away by water.

 4. Magnetic separation: In this case, the crushed ore is placed on a conveyor belt.
 This belt rotates around two wheels in which one of the wheels is magnetic, and therefore the magnetic particles get attracted to the magnetic wheel and fall apart from the non-magnetic particles.

 5. Froth floatation: In this process, we take the crushed ore in a large tank which contains oil and water.
 A current of compressed air is passed through it.
 The ore gets wet by oil and is separated from the impurities in the form of froth.
 Ore is lighter, and so it comes on the surface and impurities are left behind.

 6. Roasting and calcination: In metallurgy, the process of heating a concentrated ore in the presence of oxygen is known as roasting.
 This process is applied in the case of sulfide ores.
 For ores containing carbonate or hydrated oxides, heating is done in the absence of air to melt the ores, and this process is known as calcination.

 We have briefly seen the process of metallurgy used commercially for the extraction of different elements.
-For any further query install, Byju’s the learning app and explore an innovative approach to learning.
+For any further queries, install BYJU’S – The Learning App and explore an innovative approach to learning.